aumiom/Educational-Website-Template-with-Coursera-Search-API-Integration/README.md

-Below are the steps to run this project locally on your computer.
+Below are the steps to run this project locally on your computer. once you download the repository as zip, do the following :-

 1: extract the zip file
 2: cd to myproject via terminal